 I’m not sure that any of the others in the chapel that night knew what an important moment that had been for me.
 Some of them heard about it in the weeks to come as I started reading in the Bible with them more and more about what Jesus taught and did and said.
 My dorm room stayed the same–a messy roommate who preferred a stuffy and dark room–but I started noticing her kindness more than the closed blinds.
 I still didn’t have a boyfriend or anything close to one–but I was enjoying the company of my friends more than ever, and also making new, lifelong friends.
 My family wasn’t going to move back to Connecticut–but I was learning to be content with keeping in touch with my high school friends in other ways than seeing them, and also learning to enjoy the new home my parents and I had in Texas.
 I was learning that having Jesus truly abiding in my heart didn’t mean that he was going to wave a magic wand to make all the difficult parts of my life go away.
 No, he has much more to give than magic.
 He was there to stay, to transform my heart, to make it grow in different directions, to mold me, to turn my mind from focusing on myself and outward to more important things.

 This is my “grace story”.
 I was seeking, and what I found surprised, amazed, and changed me forever.
 My story is not over; new lines and new plots come up continually.
-I still cry over things, I still experience confusion, anger, hurt, frustration, laziness, and selfishness.
-The difference has been that when those things well up in my heart, I know more clearly where to turn, who to talk to, how to grow beyond them.
+I still cry over things, I still experience fear, confusion, anger, hurt, frustration, laziness, and selfishness.
+The difference has been that when those things well up in my heart, I know where to turn, who to talk to, how to grow beyond them.
 Even better, it’s not just about getting past those hangups and dark feelings, it’s about living a free and abundant life–better than I could ever have imagined.

 I want Jesus to get top billing in this story, because he is worthy of all my best praise and adoration.
-In his tender way of loving, though, another gift was given to me that night twenty two years ago: among the dozens of people I met that evening, I also shook hands with a guy who became a friend, then a boyfriend two years later, and who has been my husband since 2001.
+In his tender way of loving, though, another gift was given to me that night twenty three years ago: among the dozens of people I met that evening, I also shook hands with a guy who became a friend, then a boyfriend two years later, and who has been my husband since 2001.
 I’m so glad he was written into my grace story, and that now we can call it “our story”, with many chapters yet to come.
 All glory to God.

 *Special thanks to my parents and all my Tulane IVCF friends, staff workers, and many wise members of a variety of churches.
 God used you in great ways in my life–may we all keep being available for Him to use in the grace stories of others.
 I love you all.*